keito93/self-regulating-annealing-in-htdms/README.md

 The scripts are organized according to the experimental workflow: data generation, training, sampling, plotting, and quantitative evaluation.

 ## Usage

 The basic workflow consists of four steps:

 1. Generate the dataset.
 2. Train the denoisers.
 3. Generate samples.
-4. Evaluate the generated samples.
+4. Create Q-Q plots.
+5. Compute quantitative metrics.

 ### 1. Generate data